Connecting Git Repository

 Best Practices

-- Use SSH Keys for Private Repos: Always use SSH keys for private repositories to ensure secure access
+- Use SSH Keys for Non-GitHub Private Repos: Use SSH keys for private GitLab and Bitbucket repositories, or when you prefer SSH-based access

 - Branch Strategy: Use separate branches for development, staging, and production environments